A specialist centre for world-leading early-stage and complex experimental studies

 How to find us

-The Clinical Research Facility is located on the second floor of the Royal Free Hospital in Hampstead, London.
+The NIHR Royal Free CRF is located on the second floor of the Royal Free Hospital in Hampstead, London.
 Information about how to get to us is available here.

 The NIHR Royal Free CRF is part of the NIHR and hosted by the Royal Free London NHS Foundation Trust.
 The NIHR funds, enables and delivers world-leading health and social care research that improves people's health and wellbeing and promotes economic growth.